magnoeasy/easybuilder/english.md

 We can easily do this using builder.
 To add the Datasource that we will use, we must go to the "Source" tab in the component properties and click on the "+" button.
 In this example our DataSource will contain three fields: Name, Age and Phone.

-To display the data on the repeater we use another component, label, and add a Datalink to it
+To display the data on the repeater we use another component, label, and add a Databind to it
 ![image](https://user-images.githubusercontent.com/81401104/116301880-e8e17000-a776-11eb-93ab-12295c0cfeb8.png)

 This data link was defined in the Datasource that we created in the previous step.
-Look in properties for the Datalink tab and select the element you want to display.
+Look in properties for the Databind tab and select the element you want to display.
 ![image](https://user-images.githubusercontent.com/81401104/116302012-10d0d380-a777-11eb-80b4-27ff612e3271.png)

 Notice that the fields are automatically displayed as defined in the Datasource